• Skip to primary navigation

 When I contemplated out loud substituting mashed cauliflower instead of mashed potatoes, I got a unanimous request from my kids to please make mashed potatoes.
 So mashed organic potatoes it was.

 Many consider potatoes paleo, read here.
-But since white potatoes are considered nightshades, if you’re sensitive to these you may want to substitute mashed cauliflower.
+But since white potatoes are considered nightshades, if you’re sensitive to these you may want to substitute Creamy Mashed Cauliflower.

 Is it necessary to buy organic potatoes?